Squawkykaka/kaka-nest/assets/blog/adding syntax highlighting.md

 - [?]
 A theme to my website, making it look better than just html
 - [ ] Adding a sql database, pushing new posts and only parsing new ones
 - [x] Little "mini avatars", which can show different expressions
+- [x] tags list, where you can see what posts have what tags
 - [ ] A server where it uploads to something like cloudflare pages so people can view my site.
 - [ ] A searching system and tagging system, so people can find posts based on tags.
 - [ ] Live reloading the websites html, whenever changes happen